asteroid-team/torch-audiomentations/README.md

 torch-audiomentations is in a very early development stage.
 Meanwhile, star the repo and stay tuned!

+# Development

+A development environment for torch-audiomentations can be created with conda:

+`conda env create`

 # Acknowledgements

 The development of torch-audiomentations is kindly backed by [Nomono](https://nomono.co/)